The Swarm Intelligence Freeway-Urban Trajectories (SWIFTraj) Dataset -- Part II: A Graph-Based Approach for Trajectory Connection: Experiment

 In this section, we present two experiments conducted to evaluate the effectiveness of the proposed GCVT approach.
 These experiments include both numerical simulations and real-world applications, providing a comprehensive evaluation of the method.

-\begin{itemize} \item Experiment 1 (Exp1): This experiment employs a swarm of 16 UAVs to collect real-world trajectory data within a hybrid road environment comprising urban expressways, intersections, and multiple on- and off-ramps.
+\begin{itemize} \item Experiment 1 (Exp1): This experiment uses the Swarm Intelligence Freeway-Urban Trajectories (SWIFTraj) dataset, collected by a swarm of 16 UAVs equipped with 5.4K-resolution cameras in a hybrid road environment comprising urban expressways, intersections, and multiple on- and off-ramps.
+This multi-UAV setup enables large-scale spatial coverage and provides the practical basis for graph construction, where each UAV video is treated as a node and overlap between neighboring videos defines the edges.
+The 5.4K-resolution cameras also allow each UAV to maintain sufficient vehicle observability at a relatively high flight altitude, which helps improve single-video trajectory quality and extend the effective coverage of each video for cross-video trajectory connection.
+Although these hardware settings are adopted in the present experiment, the framework itself is also applicable to other multi-UAV video data with overlap and reliable trajectories.

 The objective is to evaluate the effectiveness of the proposed method under realistic traffic conditions.
 Data were collected along a segment of the G42 Hurong Expressway and its adjacent intersections in Nanjing, China, as illustrated in Fig.~\ref{fig:video_graph_h}.
 Traffic flow was recorded during the morning peak hours (7:00–9:00 a.m.) on June 16 and 17, 2022.
 To ensure synchronized recording and reduce battery consumption during deployment, the UAVs were organized into five groups, with each group taking off from the same location.
 As shown in Fig.~\ref{fig:video_graph_h}, UAVs with the same color belong to the same group.

 Video $v_1$ is designated as the main video.
-Videos $v_1$–$v_9$ were captured along the expressway mainline, while the remaining videos are recorded on adjacent urban roads.
+Videos $v_1$–$v_9$ were captured along the expressway mainline, while the remaining videos were recorded on adjacent urban roads.
 In the experiment, videos $v_1$–$v_9$ collected along the expressway mainline were primarily used to evaluate the reliability of the proposed method in constructing long-distance vehicle trajectories on urban expressways.
 In addition, four video nodes, including the expressway videos $v_{4}$ and $v_{5}$ and the urban-road videos $v_{13}$ and $v_{16}$, were selected to evaluate the applicability of the proposed GCVT method under scenarios involving irregularly distributed UAVs.